SHOW APPLICATIONS¶

-Lists the applications for which you have access privileges across your entire account in the Native Apps Framework.
+Lists the application objects for which you have access privileges across your entire account in the Snowflake Native App Framework.

-The output returns application metadata and properties, ordered lexicographically by name.
+The output returns metadata and properties for the application object, ordered lexicographically by name.
 This is important to note if you wish to filter the results using the provided filters.

 SHOW APPLICATIONS [ LIKE '<pattern>' ]